Farouk19/video-player/README.md

 ## Start the project

 -   Please run `npm start` in both Front-end and Back-end folders to start the project.
--   For the backend three additional users were created: allan@tldv.io , fabio@tldv.io and carlo@tldv.io, the password will be shared via email.
+-   For the backend, the admin user email is carlo@tldv.io, the password will be shared via email.

 ## Missing parts